-4.2.
-Scale development
+4.2 Scale development

-Multiple-item, 7-point Likert scales measures, ranging from 'strongly disagree' to 'strongly agree', are used for the main constructs of this study (Jarvis, MacKenzie, and Podsakoff 2003).
-The items assessing rational and intuitive cognitive styles are based on the short version of the Rational Experiential Inventory, a validated scale measuring both rationality and intuition (Hodgkinson and Sadler-Smith 2003).
-The scale measuring reliance on past experiences leans on the work by Lovallo and Sibony (2010), later adapted to a new product development environment by Belvedere, Grando, and Ronen (2013).
+Multiple-item, 7-point Likert scales measures, ranging from "strongly disagree" to "strongly agree", are used for the main constructs of this study (Jarvis et al., 2003).
+The items assessing rational and intuitive cognitive styles are based on the short version of the Rational Experiential Inventory, a validated scale measuring both rationality and intuition (Hodgkinson and Sadler-Smith, 2003).
+The scale measuring reliance on past experiences leans on the work by Lovallo and Sibony (2010), later adapted to a new product development environment by Belvedere et al. (2013).

 Scale development was necessary for the emotional attachment, BNE and BPE constructs due to a lack of existing scales.
-The measures in prior experimental research (Shmueli, Pliskin, and Fink 2015) were not applicable to a survey-based empirical design.
-Due to this study's aggregate level of analysis, we could not use objective indicators of excess,
+The measures in prior experimental research (Shmueli et al., 2015) were not applicable to a survey-based empirical design.
+Due to this study's aggregate level of analysis, we could not use objective indicators of excess, such as the number of superflous features in a product.
+The aim of measuring multiple dimensions of excess required to go beyond early aggregate attempts (Ropponen and Lyytinen, 2000).